ColiverSEC/Enterprise-IAM-Lab/activedirectory/dns-configuration-for-active-directory-clients.md

 🔹 **Windows 10 VM** (client system)
 🔹 Both machines on the same network or virtual switch
 🔹 Static IP or DHCP reservation for the Domain Controller (recommended)
+> ⚠️ **VirtualBox Networking Note:**
+> If you are running your Windows Server 2019 and Windows 10 VMs in VirtualBox, you’ll need to configure two network adapters for each VM:
+> - Adapter 1: Set to NAT for internet access
+> - Adapter 2: Set to Internal Network (or Host-Only) to enable communication between the Domain Controller and the client VM for domain join and DNS resolution
+>
+> *Ensure both VMs are connected to the same internal network name so they can see each other on the network*
 ---

 ## 🛠️ DNS Configuration Steps